notfed/everett.identity.pub/README.md

 The [many-worlds interpretation of quantum mechanics](https://en.wikipedia.org/wiki/Many-worlds_interpretation) says that the universe is deterministic: i.e., it obeys [the Schrödinger equation](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation).

 So how do we end up with random numbers, for example with [quantum coin flips](https://en.wikipedia.org/wiki/Quantum_coin_flipping)?
 Well, to put it simply, many-worlds says that the only thing random about the universe _is your own identity_.
-This tool is a simulation to help understand how the illusion happens.
+This tool is a simulation to help develop an intuition for how randomness emerges from a continuously splitting identity.

 The key takeaway is that, for almost every possible "you," the measured outcomes converge to 50% heads and 50% tails as you collect more samples.
 Try slowly dragging from the top to prove to yourself that it's actually counting correctly.